-For certain dental procedures, Dr. Sakamoto will need to numb only certain areas in your mouth.
+For certain dental procedures, the doctors will need to numb only certain areas in your mouth.
 In order to do so, medicine is injected into your gum or inner cheek.
 This medicine is called a local anesthetic.

 Lidocaine is the most common local anesthetic used in dentistry, however, there are many others.
 All types of numbing drugs are combined with other medications to make the numbing last longer.
 Numbing usually lasts several hours but wears off over time.

-Numbing just the area where dentistry needs to be performed allows Dr. Sakamoto to perform procedures without pain or discomfort.
+Numbing just the area where dental work needs to be performed allows the doctors to perform procedures without pain or discomfort.
 Because you are still conscious, you can answer prompts and commands quickly and easily.
 And, because you have not been sedated, you can usually drive yourself home or go back to work immediately after the appointment.

 Our office offers oral sedation dentistry.
-Oral sedation dentistry allows us to relieve anxiety without the use of needles or intravenous tubes.
-Additionally, patients who traditionally have trouble getting numb have no problem when sedated and relaxed.
+Oral sedation dentistry allows us to relieve anxiety without the use of intravenous IV needles or tubes.

-Dr. Sakamoto and our experienced clinical team will complete the dental procedure.
-During the entire procedure, we will monitor your vital signs will be monitored to ensure your health and safety.
-After the treatment is completed, we do require a companion drive you home.
+The doctors and our experienced clinical team will complete the dental procedure.
+During the entire procedure, we will monitor your vital signs to ensure your health and safety.
+After the treatment is completed, we do require a companion to drive you home.

 Intravenous (IV) Conscious Sedation

 Prior to the procedure, medication is administered intravenously.
-Medication administered by IV are far more effective than those taken orally because Dr. Sakamoto can control exactly how much is administered directly into the bloodstream.
+Medications administered by IV are more effective than those taken orally because the anesthesiologist can control exactly how much is administered directly into the bloodstream.

-During the procedure, your heart rate, blood oxygen levels, blood pressure, and breathing are continuously monitored.
-For IV Conscious Sedation, you will be awake through the whole procedure, allowing Dr. Sakamoto to talk with you and give you an necessary directions if necessary.
-However, the medications administered during IV conscious sedation leave patients with amnesia of the procedure, so you will not remember the experience.
+During the procedure, your heart rate, blood oxygen levels, blood pressure, and breathing are continuously monitored by an anesthesiologist.
+For IV Conscious Sedation, you will be awake through the whole procedure, allowing the doctors to talk with you and give you the necessary directions if necessary.
+However, the medications administered during IV conscious sedation leave patients with amnesia of the procedure, so they will not remember the experience.

 What type of sedation is right for you?

-During your consultation, Dr. Sakamoto will review your procedure and discuss the best type of sedation options for your health needs and dental concerns.
+During your consultation, the doctors will review your procedure and discuss the best type of sedation options for your health needs and dental concerns.